-Whether you’re on a diet or you’re just trying to get healthier, eating less carbs has immense health benefits.
+Whether you’re on a diet or you’re just trying to get healthier, eating fewer carbs has immense health benefits.
 High carbohydrate intake increases your hunger levels and causes you to eat more.
 Substituting with protein, healthy fats, and fruits and vegetables keeps you fuller for longer, leading to weight loss.

 According to research, reducing carbohydrates causes twice or thrice more weight loss than just lowering fats.
 It also helps to regulate blood pressure, triglycerides (HDLs and LDLs), and blood sugar.